Coworking Space Trends 2021: Experts' Insights on the Future of Coworking Business

 Coworking business is no way about renting, it's about community and collaboration.
 Every coworking owner will agree that it's difficult to retain members with space design and furniture as people are coming for more.

 That's why it's really vital for your coworking space to have your events schedule filled and your promotional strategies updated according to the latest coworking marketing trends.
-As to the coworking space needs in 2020, that's what we are going to figure out right now.
+As to the flexible workspace needs in 2021, that's what we are going to figure out right now.

 Nowadays many coworking operators experience a priorities shift.
 Are you one of them?
-What is your focus in 2020?
+What is your focus in uncertain 2021?

 Impact Hub, Techspace, Green Desk, WeWork — what are you thinking of when you hear these names?
 I am pretty sure your first associations are "huge, luxury, brands."

-If you are still in the process of building a positive brand image, I suggest to prioritize the objective next year.
-A consistent brand image will help customers differentiate you among the competitors and keep the faith.
+If you are still in the process of building a positive brand image, I suggest prioritizing the objective now as the post-COVID market brings new opportunities to coworking space brands.
+A consistent brand image will help customers differentiate you from the competitors and keep the faith no matter the environment.

-When people know the brand, they prefer not to experiment and choose the familiar facility wherever they go because they got used to high-quality standards.
+When people know the brand, they prefer not to experiment and choose the familiar facility wherever they go because they got used to high-quality and safety standards.

 What makes a coworking space unique?
 What is the main attraction of a coworking space?
 What adds sense and meaning to your premises?
 It's a coworking space community.